A Ritual for Seasonal Transition

 I open space for new opportunities to grow.

-Journal with the Season: Autumn Prompts for Reflection
+Journal with the Season: Prompts for Reflection

 Prompts to explore: